data-tamer2410/data-tamer2410/README.md

   dataset [Dashboard](https://ds-fashion-mnist-classifier-2-0.onrender.com).

   **Key Achievements**:
-  - **Multiple Model Approaches:** Developed custom CNN, utilized VGG16 for feature extraction, and fine-tuned VGG16 layers to maximize classification accuracy.
+  - **Multiple Model Approaches**: Developed custom CNN, utilized VGG16 for feature extraction, and fine-tuned VGG16 layers to maximize classification accuracy.
-  - **Previous Work Integration:** Built on a previous project where I created a simpler fully connected classifier for the Fashion MNIST dataset.
+  - **Previous Work Integration**: Built on a previous project where I created a simpler fully connected classifier for the Fashion MNIST dataset.
-  - **Real-World Impact:** Demonstrated the potential for using these techniques in practical applications like retail and fashion e-commerce.
+  - **Real-World Impact**: Demonstrated the potential for using these techniques in practical applications like retail and fashion e-commerce.

 - [**Eyes Classification**](https://github.com/data-tamer2410/ds-eyes-classification)